 - Management of Customer Feedback Digital Channels (Yelp, Google My Business)

 - Creating brochures using Adobe Photoshop & InDesign

 As my life has changed, my blog has altered slightly.
 In addition to writing about recent vineyard trips and tastings, I also share my tips for sight seeing in different city breaks.

-Now based in Melbourne, I continually taste as many wines on the weekends while I can.
+Now based in Melbourne, I visit wineries and taste wines when I can.
 My aim is to try and start my Master of Wine in the next 7 years.
 It is a rigorous and difficult exam which started in 1953 and every year, only 6 out of the 21 who sit the exam, pass.
 Currently there are 372 Masters of Wine in the world and I hope to join their ranks one day.